ashish-patra99/opentext_home_task/README.md

 1. Upload dependency files:
 2. Scan dependency files: Send a POST request to http://yourhost/api/scanFiles attaching single or multiple files in body
 3. Get scan results: Send a GET request to http://yourhost/api/scanPending
-4. Schedule your command  `php bin/console app:send-notification` to check if scanning is completed for uploaded files and trigger notification
+4. Schedule your command in docker crontab file  `php bin/console app:send-notification` to execute in every 5 mins to check if scanning is completed for uploaded files and trigger notification

 ## API Documentation